junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy lights another match with unsteady fingers.

-The cherubs reached the lowest level of the stairs, and the two of them have reached the highest, no more distance to put between them.
-The cellar door is shut tight and unmistakably latched from the outside, no way to open from inside.
-Their lives are as long as the match would last, until the baby statues climb up the stairs.
+The cherubs reached the lowest level of the stairs, and the two of them are on the highest, no more distance to put between them.
+The cellar door is shut tight and unmistakably latched from the outside, no way to open it from inside.
+Their lives are as long as the match lasts, until the baby statues climb up the stairs.

 "How many matches left?"
 Dean asks.